Skip to main content

 Antonio Graceffo in the Asian Sentinel (07 May 2007)

-Afterwards I am shown around various craft workshops near Chang Mai, starting with the Umbrella makers and finishing up with Jewellry and Leatherwork.
+Afterwards I am shown around various craft workshops near Chang Mai, starting with the Umbrella makers and finishing up with Jewellery and Leatherwork.
 The workmanship is exquisite but my budget rarely runs to souvenirs much less these rather pricey items.
 It is fascinating to watch them being made but what really thrills me is how beautifully everything is presented.
 A furniture display is not just a furniture display.
 Whether it is the silk factory or the umbrella workshop, there are water gardens and refreshments, shady nooks and graceful artwork, just as there were at the orchid farm.

 Adding gold leaf to lacquerwork